 In the long term, stress damages the body’s systems, reduces its ability to cope with disease, and impairs brain function and mental health.

-To restore a stressed person to balance, traditional Chinese medicine (TCM) treatments focus on unblocking energy flow by physiological and psychological techniques.
+To restore a stressed person to balance, traditional Chinese medicine (TCM) treatments focus on unblocking energy flow.
 The combination of mind and body techniques promotes relaxation and mindfulness.

 According to TCM theory, long-term stress tends to constrict the flow of Qi (vital energy)